aiidateam/aiida-website/README.md

 ## Deployment

-The site is deployed to GitHub Pages via GitHub Actions.
+The site is deployed to Cloudflare Pages.